Tips for Visiting Versailles as a Day Trip from Paris

 How to get to Versailles from Paris

 It’s an easy ride on RER line C from Paris to Versailles.
 Make sure you get a train that will stop at the Chateau Rive Gauche train station at Versailles.
+Do not get on the train for Versailles Chantiers, which doesn’t stop at the station you want.

 The Chateau Rive Gauche station is the end of the line, so any train you get on at the station at the end of your visit to Versailles will take you back to Paris.

+Depending on which station in Paris you catch the train, plan for it to take you at least one hour to get to the Palace.
 If you have to take the metro from your hotel to an RER C station it could take you up to an hour and a half to get to Versailles.

-We actually had some trouble with the automatic ticket machines at the Gare du Musée D’Orsay station, which meant that we arrived at the Palace later than we wanted to.
+We had some trouble with the automatic ticket machines at the Gare du Musée d’Orsay station, which meant that we arrived at the Palace later than we wanted to.
+The machine wouldn’t read our credit card and we ended up scrambling to use cash instead.

 This is always a great option, and we especially recommend it if you plan to take the train from Paris back to the airport so that you don’t have worry about getting your tickets on the day of your flight.